 The presiding officer of a House is empowered to make rules to give effect to the provisions of the Tenth Schedule.

-In the case of Kihoto Hollohan v.
-Zachillhu & Others(1992), the Supreme Court upheld the constitutional validity of the Tenth Schedule.
-It was also held by the Court that the decision of the Speaker disqualifying a member on the ground of defection is subject to judicial review.
+In the case of Kihoto Hollohan vs. Zachillhu & Others(1992), in this case, the petitioners argued that the 52nd Amendment Act, 1985 does make changes to certain parts of the Constitution which requires ratification by at least half of the State legislatures.
+Further, the petitioners also argued that it takes away the power of judicial review and that the Tenth Schedule violates Article 105 and Article 194 of the Constitution.
+Additionally, giving powers of disqualifications to the Speaker might be unfair.
+The Supreme Court upheld the constitutional validity of the Tenth Schedule.
+It was also held by the court that the decision of the Speaker disqualifying a member on the ground of defection is subject to judicial review.
+Also, for maintaining political stability restrictions under the Tenth Schedule were justified.

 Eleventh Schedule

-Added in the Constitution by the Constitution (Seventy-third Amendment) Act, 1992, the Eleventh Schedule deals with the powers, authority, and responsibilities of Panchayats.
+Added to the Constitution by the Constitution (Seventy-third Amendment) Act, 1992, the Eleventh Schedule deals with the powers, authority, and responsibilities of Panchayats.
+This provides the powers and functions of the Panchayats for governance in rural areas.
+This is a three-tier system, which has Gram Panchayats at the village level, Panchayat Samitis at the block level and Zilla Parishads at the district level.
 It contains 29 functional items of the panchayats, some of which are mentioned below:

 1. Agriculture